-In Microsoft Windows XP, click Start $\rightarrow$ Connect To $\rightarrow$ Show all connections.
+In Microsoft Windows XP, click Start \rightarrow Connect To \rightarrow Show all connections.

-In Microsoft Windows Vista, click Connect To→ View network computers and devices.
+In Microsoft Windows Vista, click Start → Connect To → View network computers and devices.

-NOTE: If your computer is set to the Classic Start menu option, you can view network connections by clicking the Start→ Settings→ Network Connections.
-If Wireless Network Connection does not appear, you may not have a wireless network card.
 If Wireless Network Connection does not appear under LAN or High-Speed Internet, you may not have a wireless network card.

 If Wireless Network Connection appears, you have a wireless network card.
-To view detailed information about the wireless network card.
+To view detailed information about the wireless network card:

-- 1 Right-click Wireless Network Connection. - 2 Click Properties.
+- 1. Right-click Wireless Network Connection. - 2.
+Click Properties.